jansoren/react-webpack-tutorial/README.md

   </html>
   ```

-1. Run command `webpack` that will give something like this as a result:
+1. Run command `webpack` in your main folder that will result in something like this:
   ```
   Hash: dd141258ef660950584c
   Version: webpack 1.12.11